tasdikrahman/tasdikrahman.me/_posts/2016-12-22-more-than-18-stops-a-little-less-than-1800kms-our-bootstrapped-himachal-trip.md

 <center><img src="/content/images/2016/12/manali2.jpg"></center>

 It was a mix of Shimla's mall road and valleys that you find around in Pune.
-We visited the local tibetan monasteries, bought a lot of souvenirs and some indigenous handricrafts.
+We visited the local Tibetan monasteries, bought a lot of souvenirs and some indigenous handicrafts.

 <center><img src="/content/images/2016/12/manali3.jpg"></center>

 We returned back to Kullu the same night.
-ATMs were scarse.
+ATMs were scarce.
 Further, finding ATMs which had any money in them was like finding water in a desert.
 But we survived the night.

 <center><img src="/content/images/2016/12/manali5.jpg"></center>

 Kheerganga is a good destination for trekking if you are in the mood for any of it.
-But as we didn't plan it we left it out for this trip for another trek(read on)
+But as we didn't plan it, we left it out for another reason(read on)

 <center><img src="/content/images/2016/12/manali4.jpg"></center>